Why Is There Oil in My VVT Solenoid Connector? Causes & Solutions

 A failing VVT solenoid restricts the VVT actuator from getting the oil pressure it needs.
 As such, you will hear a rattling or ticking noise from the engine.

-While oil in the VVT solenoid connector points to a faulty solenoid, it’s good that one is sure the connector is also in good shape.
-Because you might end up changing the solenoid only to be faced again with a bad connector, which means more time.
+While oil in the VVT solenoid connector points to a faulty solenoid, it’s good to make sure the connector is also in good shape.
+Because you might end up changing the solenoid only to be faced with a bad connector again, which means more time.

-How do you fix oil in VVT solenoid connector?
+How do you fix oil in the VVT solenoid connector?

 Clean or replace, depending on the condition of your VVT solenoid.
 If it’s dirty, you can clean it, but if it’s leaky, you may need to replace it.
-So for those asking, can you clean VVT solenoid?
+So, for those asking, can you clean the VVT solenoid?
 Yes, you can.
-Just ensure you use the right cleaner, as certain cleaners can destroy the rubber parts of the solenoid.
+Just ensure you use the right cleaner, as some can damage the solenoid’s rubber parts.

-So, What to use to clean the VVT solenoid?
-Your best bet will be a throttle body or mass air flow cleaner, as they can remove gunk or grime without destroying the rubber parts of the VVT solenoid.
+So, what to use to clean the VVT solenoid?
+Your best bet will be a throttle body or mass airflow cleaner, as they can remove gunk or grime without damaging the rubber parts of the VVT solenoid.
 If, however, the VVT solenoid is broken or leaky, you should replace it with one suitable for your car.

 Here, you need a new solenoid.
-So how much is a VVT solenoid?
-A new VVT solenoid can be between $203 and $224, depending on your car model.
+So, how much is a VVT solenoid?
+A new VVT solenoid can cost between $203 and $224, depending on your car model.
 And if you’re replacing it yourself, you only need to buy the parts.
-If you go to a mechanic, replacement costs can climb up to $317 and $368, with labor costs estimated at around $114–$144.
+If you go to a mechanic, replacement costs can climb to $317-$368, with labor costs estimated at around $114–$144.

-While swapping with a new VVT solenoid, do well to clean the connectors as they shouldn’t have oil else; they will lose connection.
-As stated above, be careful of what you use in cleaning it.
-Certain cleaners like the brake or carb cleaner should never be used on plastic electrical connectors as they could damage the seals and plastic in the connector.
+While swapping in a new VVT solenoid, do well to clean the connectors, as they shouldn’t have oil on them; otherwise, they will lose connection.
+As stated above, be careful of what you use to clean it.
+Certain cleaners, such as brake or carb cleaners, should never be used on plastic electrical connectors, as they could damage the seals and plastic in the connector.

 What to use to clean a VVT solenoid connector?
 A throttle body or mass air flow cleaner should suffice, as they can remove gunk or grime without melting plastic.
 After the replacement and cleaning, do well to change your oil since old or dirty oil is the primary cause of a defective VVT solenoid.

 Note that the codes thrown during diagnosis may not erase immediately after changing the solenoid.
-According to some vehicle manuals, it may take up to three driving cycles before the fault code disappears.
+According to some vehicle manuals, it may take up to 3 driving cycles for the fault code to clear.

 Final Words

-Oil in VVT solenoid connector indicates you have a defective VVT solenoid.
+Oil at the VVT solenoid connector indicates a defective VVT solenoid.
 So to fix the issue, you should clean or replace the VVT solenoid.
-However, since old or dirty oil is the main culprit of a failing VVT solenoid, you will need to change it when cleaning or to replace the solenoid.
-Else, you will have the same issue again, which will invariably cause many car problems for you.
+However, since old or dirty oil is the main culprit of a failing VVT solenoid, you will need to change it when cleaning or replacing the solenoid.
+Otherwise, you will have the same issue again, which will invariably cause many car problems for you.

 Variable valve timing (VVT) is a system that controls the timing, duration, and lift of a vehicle’s intake and exhaust valves.
 It’s used to improve engine performance, fuel economy, and emissions.